 Note that this does not involve tanks getting destroyed in the normal course of warfare.
 This is when tanks are completely useless for any purpose other than getting blown up for dramatic effect, even when you'd normally expect them to be effective.
 A tank column getting wiped out by the enemy through good tactics and properly placed weaponry is not this trope.
 An entire company of tanks firing at the enemy and doing no damage at all, followed by getting destroyed in one shot is this trope.
 This is about tanks themselves being useless, not just incompetent leadership.

-In many Kaiju series, tanks will be shown to line up directly in front of the monster and get stomped, despite the fact that modern battle tanks have an effective range measured in thousands of yards.
-Additionally, despite main gun ammunition being specifically designed to penetrate thick armor plate, they will never be able to cause even superficial wounds to the monster.
+But in many Kaiju series, tanks are very poorly commanded and used.
+Tanks will be shown to line up directly in front of the monster and get stomped, despite the fact that modern battle tanks can reliably hit small-ish targets many kilometres away (and even over the horizon).
+Additionally, despite most militaries carrying ammunition designed to penetrate the thick armor plating of other tanks and defensive fortifications, they will never be able to cause even superficial wounds to the monster.

-Even in more "realistically" basedHumongous Mecha shows, the mechas can destroy tanks with ease despite being larger targets and not having any heavier weapons or armor than battle tanks.
+Even in more "realistically" basedHumongous Mecha shows, the mecha can destroy tanks with ease despite being larger targets and not having any heavier weapons or armor than battle tanks.
 In fact, these reasons are why most militaries consider the idea of Humongous Mecha to be impractical to begin with.
 This can be justified if there is an extreme technological gap between the combatants.
 Usually, conventional tanks would have about the same problems with anyImpossibly Graceful Giant war machine as they do with their old nemesis the ground attack aircraft, but in a practical situation the technology enabling that grace would be applied to the tanks first.
+Tanks could be said to be the Red Shirt counterpart to the Mecha-Mooks of the enemies.

 In superhero series, tanks are never any threat to superheroes, usually only serving as an impromptu missile, getting swung at another tank, or flipped upside down.
 This can be justified if all the characters are Made of Iron, but you'd still think the military would learn their lesson after a while.

 When tanks are not useless, and are, in fact, quite awesome, then it's Tank Goodness.
-If the things being destroyed are called "tanks" but aren't or the depiction of tanks is incorrect, then it's Tanks, But No Tanks.
+If the things being destroyed are called "tanks" but aren't or the depiction of tanks is incorrect, then it's Tanks, but No Tanks.
 A subtrope of Armor Is Useless.
 Compare The Worf Effect, Red Shirt, and Five Rounds Rapid.
+Contrast Mecha-Mooks, when it's the Humongous Mecha that are getting the stomped.

 open/close all folders